lutzlobo/aurelius/README.md

 # aurelius
-Aurelius will (someday) be the best companion for readers and writers.
+Aurelius will (someday) be the best companion for writers.